 However, an article published in the Business Insider indicates that you can still get drunk by eating food prepared with alcohol.
 Scientists took alcohol blood level tests, and it shows that after having meals made with cooking wine or sherry yielded positive results.
 Some, although not keen on making dishes with alcohol, might even be drinking cooking wine out of the bottle.

-Surprisingly, many people ask terms such as “Can you drink cooking wine?” on the web.
-The Food Network also addressed this question in an article about various recipes that call for wine.
-The simple answer is yes, people can drink cooking wine for their alcohol content, but it is not advisable to drink as it contains high amounts of salt and other additives not fit for drinking.
-Still, there are people who indulge in this habit, and below are the reasons why:
+Surprisingly, according to Google Statistics there are over 19 million people looking up for terms like “Can you drink cooking sherry?”.
+The Food Network also addressed this question in an article about various recipes that call for wine; the simple answer is: YES.
+People drink cooking wine for their alcohol content, but it is not advisable to drink as it contains high amounts of sodium and other additives not fit for drinking; still, there are people who indulge in this habit, and below are the reasons why:

-Another potential reason is drinking cooking wine to reinforce a growing addiction.
-According to a news article posted in Daily Mail, underage teens have found a way to buy cooking wine to get drunk.
+According to a news article posted in Daily Mail, underage teens have found a way to buy cooking wine to get drunk, as cooking sherry has 12% to 17% alcohol content.
 Although the cooking wine’s taste isn’t palatable compared to actual drinking wine, its alcoholic contents can get people drunk as well.
 If you’re wondering can you get drunk off cooking wine, the fact that this news popped up confirms that there are cases of growing alcoholism that is encouraged by having this supposedly non-potable kitchen item.
+The risk of drinking cooking wine is the same as drinking actual wine.

-Just like any other alcoholic beverage, there are real dangers of drinking cooking wine, especially in large amounts.
-Its alcohol content may not be as much as other hard drinks, but it can pose a risk to someone’s physical and mental health.
+According to Google Statistics, there are ove 4 million people looking up for “Can you drink cooking sherry without posing a health risk?” and the straightforward answer is: NO. Just like any other alcoholic beverage, there are real dangers of drinking cooking wine, especially in large amounts.
+Its alcohol content may not be as much as other hard drinks, but as stated above, the risk is there.

 No wonder, some young people would bypass the ID checks and prefer buying this kitchen staple instead.
-Because of easy access, those who habitually drink cooking wine can have faster rates of alcohol dependency and addiction.
-Some people also opt to buy bottles of cooking wine online in bulk to prevent being checked under the radar.
+Those who habitually drink cooking wine can have faster rates of alcohol addiction and dependency, as they can get it in an easy way.
+Some people also opt to buy wholesale of cooking wine online to prevent being checked under the radar.

-Consuming too much alcohol can lead to several problems that accompany addiction, such as psychosis, depression, anxiety, and antisocial personality disorder.
-Some individuals who are often drunk can have aggressive and impulsive behaviors that cause them to hurt themselves or other people.
-Since alcoholism and psychiatric disorders are closely tied, it is best to avoid drinking for people who have a history of mental health issues.
+Alcohol abuse can lead to several problems that accompany addiction, such as: psychosis, depression, anxiety, or any other mental disorder.
+Some individuals who are often drunk can have a wide range of behavioral changes including violent behavior, that cause them to hurt themselves or other people; since alcoholism and psychiatric disorders are closely tied, it is best to avoid drinking for people who have a history of mental health disorders.

 Other Dangers of Drinking Cooking Wine

-There are also other health risks related to drinking cooking wine apart from addiction.
+There are also other health risks, related to drinking cooking wine apart from addiction and associated to the drink content.
+The most frequently suffered are listed below:

 Can Cooking Wine Lead to Alcohol Poisoning?